MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach-set-up-steps.md

 The Customization setting supports adding opportunities to gain real-world experiences to the dashboard that your educational institution offers to students.

-The recommended links to include are those that help students gain real-world experience, like job boards, events, career services office, career-related events, and student clubs.
+The recommended links to include should help students gain real-world experience, like job boards, events, career services office, career-related events, and student clubs.

 1. Sign into the **[Teams admin center](https://go.microsoft.com/fwlink/p/?linkid=2066851)**.